openshift/enhancements/enhancements/etcd/automated-backups.md

 ### Implementation Details/Notes/Constraints [optional]

 There are different options to explore on how we want to execute saving the backup snapshot and any other required metadata.
-As well as how we enforce the schedule.
+As well as how we enforce the schedule and retention policy.

-#### Multiple Backup Requests

-**TODO:** In the presence of multiple backup requests `EtcdBackupRequest`, specify how we want to update all but the newest backup request as aborted/won't update.

-#### Execution method
+#### Executing the backup cmd

-Create a backup pod that runs the backup script on a designated master node to save the backup file on the node's host filesystem:
+Create a backup Job that runs the the backup script on a designated master node to save the backup file on the node's host filesystem:
 - The CEO already has an existing [upgradebackupcontroller][upgradebackupcontroller] that deploys a [backup pod][backup pod] that runs the [backup script][backup script].
   - It may be simpler to reuse that but we may need to modify the backup script to save or append additional metadata.
   - Making changes to a bash script without unit tests would make it harder to maintain.